-This document is an update of the Washington State Wetland Rating System for Western Washington, published by the Department of Ecology in 2004 (Hruby, 2004b).
-This is the fourth edition of the rating system since the Department of Ecology published the first one in 1991.
+The 2014 wetland rating system was an update of the Washington State Wetland Rating System for Western Washington, published by the Department of Ecology in 2004 (Hruby, 2004b).
+The 2014 update went into effect on January 1, 2015.
+It was the fourth edition of the rating system since the Department of Ecology published the first one in 1991.
 The original document was published with the understanding that modifications would be incorporated as we increase our understanding of wetland systems, and as many different people use the rating system.

-The need to update the previous version became apparent as we have learned more in the last decade about how wetlands function and what is needed to protect them.
-Furthermore, statistical analyses of the data collected during the use of the previous version indicated that scoring functions from 0-100 could not be supported by the science.
-The method can accurately document the levels at which wetlands function only to three qualitative ratings of High, Medium, or Low.
+The need to update the 2004 version of the rating system became apparent as we learned more in the decade between versions about how wetlands function and what is needed to protect them.
+Furthermore, statistical analyses of the data collected during the use of the 2004 version indicated that scoring functions from 0-100 could not be supported by the science.
+The

+4 https://experience.arcgis.com/experience/174566100f2a47bebe56db3f0f78b5d9/page/Rare-Plant-and-Ecosystem-Locations/ method can accurately document the levels at which wetlands function only to three qualitative ratings of High, Medium, or Low.